Jacob Georg Christian Adler

-Jakob Georg Christian Adler (8 December 1756, in Arnis near Kappeln, Schleswig – 22 August 1834, in Giekau near Lütjenburg) was a Danish-German Generalsuperintendent for Holstein and Schleswig, Orientalist, Syriac language professor at the University of Copenhagen, Lutheran theologian, Oberkonsistorialrat, book writer, religious educator, coin collector and head of the Schleswig-Holsteinische Bibelgesellschaft.
+Jakob Georg Christian Adler (8 December 1756 – 22 August 1834) was a Danish-German General Superintendent for Holstein and Schleswig, Orientalist, Syriac language professor at the University of Copenhagen, Lutheran theologian, senior consistory councilor book writer, religious educator, coin collector and head of the Schleswig-Holsteinische Bibelgesellschaft.

 Biography

 Jacob Georg Christian Adler was the son of Georg Christian Adler and a relative of Caspar Aquila and Matthias Claudius.
 Adler received private education from his father and attended the Christianeum Hamburg.
 Then he studied theology at the University of Kiel and oriental studies under Oluf Gerhard Tychsen at the University of Bützow and Rostock.
 He wrote several books on Syriac language and ancient Arabian language, about a long stay in Rome etc.